In order to dispute what the insurance company says your claim is worth, you will have to file a claim for arbitration or a lawsuit for damages.

 Want To Know How Best To Fight Insurance Companies?

-Rosenfeld Injury Lawyers has a long history battling insurance companies to get the relief that Illinois personal injury victims deserve especially after an uninsured motorist incident.
+Rosenfeld Injury Lawyers LLC has a long history battling insurance companies to get the relief that Illinois personal injury victims deserve especially after an uninsured motorist incident.
 We can help you too.
 Contact us to learn about how we can represent you in front of an insurance company!